 Grade 2 - 1971

-A refurbishment of the Administration building and Canteen was undertaken in 2007, along with a new Prep building.
-It was blessed by Parish Priest, Fr.
-Jamie Collins and opened by Mr John Borserio, Director of Toowoomba Catholic Education Office, on 7th September 2007.
+A refurbishment of the Administration building and the school Canteen was undertaken in 2007, along with the construction of a new Prep building.
+These were blessed by Parish Priest, Fr.
+Jamie Collins and opened by Mr. John Borserio, Director of the Toowoomba Catholic Education Office, on 7th September 2007.

 In 2008 St Patrick's school celebrated its 75th Jubilee.

 4th September 2012 saw a new Library Resource Centre and Multi-Purpose Centre constructed with funding from the Building the Education Revolution scheme.
 These buildings were officially opened on 4th September 2012 by the Honourable John Hogg, Senator for Queensland.